 ON THIS PAGE: You will learn about how doctors describe the growth or spread of CML.
 This is called the phase.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+Use the menu to see other pages.

-To help doctors plan treatment and predict prognosis (chance of recovery), CML is divided into three different phases: chronic, accelerated, or blastic.
+To help doctors plan treatment and predict prognosis, which is the chance of recovery, CML is divided into 3 different phases: chronic, accelerated, or blast.

 Chronic phase.
-The blood and bone marrow contain less than 5% blasts (immature white blood cells).
-This phase can last for several years, although without effective treatment the disease can progress to the accelerated or blast phases (see below).
+The blood and bone marrow contain less than 10% blasts.
+Blasts are immature white blood cells.
+This phase can last for several years.
+However, without effective treatment, the disease can progress to the accelerated or blast phases (see below).
 About 90% of people have chronic phase CML when they are diagnosed.
-Some people with chronic phase leukemia have symptoms when they are diagnosed and some do not; most symptoms go away once treatment begins.
+Some people with chronic phase CML have symptoms when they are diagnosed and some do not.
+Most symptoms go away once treatment begins.

 Accelerated phase.
-In the accelerated phase, there are more than 5%, but less than 30% blasts in both the blood and bone marrow.
+There is no single definition of accelerated phase.
+However, most patients with this phase of CML have 10% to 19% blasts in both the blood and bone marrow or more than 20% basophils in the peripheral blood.
+A basophil is a special type of white blood cell.
 These cells sometimes have new cytogenetic changes in addition to the Philadelphia chromosome, because of additional DNA damage and mutations in the CML cells.

-Without effective treatment, patients with CML in chronic phase will move into blast crisis in about four to five years after diagnosis.
-Patients who have more blasts or an increased number of cells called basophils (a special type of white blood cell), chromosome changes in addition to the Philadelphia chromosome, high numbers of white blood cells, or a very enlarged spleen often experience blast crisis sooner.
+Without effective treatment, CML in chronic phase will eventually move into accelerated phase at first and then into blast phase in about 3 to 4 years after diagnosis.
+Patients who have more blasts or an increased number of basophils, chromosome changes in addition to the Philadelphia chromosome, high numbers of white blood cells, or a very enlarged spleen often experience blast phase sooner.